Please select a field which you have completed your bachelor.

 What you will study

-The Master of Analytics program encompasses 12 online courses - eleven compulsory, and a capstone project, with the choice of selecting from a General Analytics or Marketing Analytics specialisation.
+The Master of Analytics program encompasses 12 online courses - eleven compulsory, and a capstone project, with the choice of selecting from a Human Resource Analytics or Marketing Analytics specialisation.
+Alternatively, you can also continue without a specialisation, and choose more broadly from all of the electives to tailor your program to your career goals and interests.

 To find out more about each course download the program guide.